 |Figure 1 - A comparison of 1x1 arcminute cutouts of AllWISE (bottom row) and WISE All-Sky (top row; labeled "Cryo WISE") W2 band Atlas images of four z>1 galaxies in the COSMOS field.|

 The Solar Neighborhood - AllWISE measurements of source motion using the 6- and sometimes 12-month baseline between the cryogenic and post-cryogenic survey measurements enable a search for nearby objects independent of color selections and for very high-motion objects overlooked in previous surveys.
-Figure 2 illustrates the proper motion over nearly 60 years for WISEA 07071961+1705464 (Wright et al. 2013), an ultra-subdwarf M star identified from its AllWISE measured motion.
+Figure 2 illustrates the proper motion over nearly 60 years for WISEA 07071961+1705464 (Wright et al. 2014), an ultra-subdwarf M star identified from its AllWISE measured motion.
+Other examples can be found in Kirkpatrick et al. (2014).

 |Figure 2 - Montage of 2x2 arcminute images from different epochs showing WISEA 07071961+1705464, which has a proper motion of 1793 mas/yr and that was discovered from the motions reported in the AllWISE Source Catalog.
 Click on the image to view an animation that shows a movie cycling through the different epoch images.|